-AuthorisedThe authorised person, nominated by the Bidders, to act as contact person for the Municipality on behalf of the Sponsors, requirements relating to the application of BEE and socioeconomic requirements to PPPs as propagated by the BEE
+The authorised person, nominated by the Bidders, to act as contact person for the Municipality on behalf of Representative:

-Subcontractors and advisors and to engage with the municipality on behalf of the Bidder during the RFP Process.
+the Sponsors, Subcontractors and advisors and to engage with the municipality on behalf of the Bidder during the RFP Process.

-Balanced Scorecard: A scorecard approach to the various categories and
+Balanced Scorecard: A scorecard approach to the various categories and requirements relating to the application of BEE and socio-economic requirements to PPPs as propagated by the BEE Code.

-Code.

-BBBEE Act: Broad-Based Black Economic Empowerment Act 53 of 2003.
+BBBEE Act: Broad-Based Black Economic Empowerment Act 53 of

-BEE Code: National Treasury BEE Code of Good Practice in Public containing the socio-economic commitments and obligations of the Service Provider in respect of the Project.
+BEE Code: National Treasury BEE Code of Good Practice in Public